Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Additional.md

 If you don't know what this is about, skip to the next section.

 We come from the HPC space.
-Yearrrrrrs in the HPC space.
+Yearrrrrrssss in the HPC space.
 We've never seen the use of jumbo frames or MTU have a positive effect on a cluster.

 But, we get it, someone asked for it.
 Or some stupid Hadoop distro has decided they need jumbo frames, and you have to give it to them.

 Easy, either in your networks csv file change the MTU field to the desired MTU (probably 9000, right?) or `stack set network mtu networkname> mtu=9000`.

 Any network interface of a backend host with an IP address on that network, will automatically get the desired MTU.
 Nothing else to do.

 ### Bonding, VLAN, Bridging, and virtual interfaces